 The molecule has three sets of 3 equivalent protons, and one single proton.
 That's exactly what the NMR spectrum shows-three peaks of intensity 3, and one peak of intensity 1.
-We looked at a chemical shift table in class, but a more complete one is in Appendix 1A of your textbook.
-That table suggests the following chemical shift ranges for this molecule:
+A chemical shift table would suggest the following chemical shift ranges for this molecule:

 All of those chemical shifts are represented in the NMR spectrum of the starting material (next page).
-So it looks like Sydney's starting material is the right stuff, and ready to be used in the reaction.
+So it looks like your starting material is the right stuff, and ready to be used in the reaction.

-2. We can label the protons in Sydney's expected product:
+2. We can label the protons in your expected product: